-As ITAR restricts sharing of sensitive technology with foreign contractors, for U.S. launched Mars missions contracts with these restrictions should only be awarded to U.S.

-firms.
-However, because instruments can be flawed, and data can be manipulated, for us to really understand Mars, a manned mission must be funded.
+As ITAR restricts sharing of sensitive technology with foreign contractors, for U.S. launched Mars missions contracts with these restrictions should only be awarded to U.S. firms.
+However, because instruments can be flawed, and data can be manipulated, for us to really understand Mars, a manned mission must be funded if it can be shown that such a mission will not bring a dangerous virus (similar to COVID-19) or other pathogen back to Earth.